 In my experience, how many drinks you get varies on the club.

-At Tao in the Venetian, we got unlimited free drinks and at Surrender, we only got 2 free drinks.
+At Tao in the Venetian, we got unlimited free drinks, and at Surrender, we only got two free drinks.

 Drinks are insanely expensive in Vegas, averaging around $15-$20, so pregame it up and get cheap liquor at a liquor store near the strip.

 Gamblers get drinks free, even on the slots, just make sure to tip as common courtesy.